webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

 - **Describe the purpose of Microsoft Purview**
   - unified data governance service that helps organizations manage and govern data.
   - automates data discovery from **data scanning and classification**.
-- **Describe the purpose of Azure Blueprints**
-  - create template that is repeatable and must be adhered to when creating resources.
-  - sets of standards, patterns, and requirements for implementing Cloud services, security, and design.
 - **Describe the purpose of Azure Policy, Initiative**
   - Policy: **definition of the conditions** you want to **control/govern**.
 Guardrails.
   - Initiative: collection of policy definitions.